metroite/datapacks/README.md

 ### Version

-All datapacks are available for [1.13 (unsupported)](https://github.com/Metroite/datapacks/tree/1.13), [1.14](https://github.com/Metroite/datapacks/tree/master) and [1.15](https://github.com/Metroite/datapacks/tree/master). **This is  the 1.14/1.15 branch**, click on [1.13 (unsupported)](https://github.com/Metroite/datapacks/tree/1.13) to switch to its branch.
+The master branch is developed for the latest version of Minecraft!
 I aim to provide 100% multiplayer-proof datapacks.

+All datapacks are available for Minecraft [1.13 (unsupported)](https://github.com/Metroite/datapacks/tree/1.13), [1.14/1.15](https://github.com/Metroite/datapacks/tree/1.14) and possibly for even [later versions on the master branch](https://github.com/Metroite/datapacks/tree/master).

+**This is  the 1.14/1.15 branch**.
+Switch branches to get to the respective versions.

 ## [Feedback](https://github.com/Metroite/datapacks/issues)